We stumbled upon this trail while looking for another one, and it was so cool it quickly became the happiest accident of our visit to southern Utah.

 If you like dense forest canopies, I can't recommend this hike enough, and I can't wait to return.

 Bathrooms & water: There were pit toilets at the trailhead, but I didn't find any drinking water.
 I also never would have found this trail if it weren't for the book "Best Dog Hikes in Northern California" by Linda Mullally.
+Videos below of the forest and the bridge:

 This hike is so short, I easily spent three times as much time driving to the trail than I spent walking on it.
 But the views of the Pacific Ocean you see from atop Trinidad Head immediately dissolved every minute I spent in the car to reach them.